 Roses at Bodnant Garden

 Henry created two rose gardens, upper and lower, linked by ornamental pools and pergola walkways all draped in flowering climbers.
 In later years he added classical adornments such as stone sphinxes and statues and the 18th century fountain on the Croquet Terrace.
-Most famously, in 1938 he added the 18th century Pin Mill building to the Canal Terrace - saving it from ruin and moving it, brick-by-brick, from its Gloucestershire home to Bodnant Garden.
+In 1938 he added the 18th century Pin Mill building to the Canal Terrace - saving it from ruin and moving it, brick-by-brick, from its Gloucestershire home to Bodnant Garden.

-After a century, the terraces have been enjoying some TLC by our garden team.
+In recent years the terraces have been enjoying some TLC by our garden team.
 The Top Rose Terrace was renovated in 2006 and the Lower Rose Terrace in 2012, beds planted with fragrant English Roses, many from the award winning David Austin collection, which provide a continuous display from July to October.
 New beds have been created too - the White Garden and Himalayan Poppy Beds - and a new design for the Canal Terrace borders will complete the make-over this year.

 In 2013 the Pin Mill itself underwent extensive repair work to the exterior, which will be completed this year by the redecoration and opening of the upper floor – from where you'll get a new bird’s eye view across the garden.